-Consistent with the criteria of ASC 606 "Revenue from Contracts with Customers," we recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to receive in exchange for those goods or services.
+We adopted ASC 606, "Revenue from Contracts with Customers", from January 1, 2019.
+Consistent with the criteria of ASC 606, we recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to receive in exchange for those goods or services.
 Revenue consists of the invoiced value for the sales net of value-added tax ("VAT"), business tax and applicable local government levies.